 Up to date information is obtained by contacting the Group Leaders or at the monthly Drop-in meetings held on the first Thursday of the month at The Community Centre, Burnby Hall, Pocklington, from 10 a.m. to 12 noon.
 Here, members and prospective members can come along for a coffee and a chat and get the latest information about events and activities.

-- Anyone who is interested in starting a group should contact the Vice-Chair or any member of the Committee Click Here for "Committee" page.
+- Anyone who is interested in starting a group should contact the Vice Chairman or any member of the Committee Click Here for "Committee" page.